UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer3-response.md

 >2.
 Consider adding sample time histories of torque and drag force for extreme cases (high and low lambda).

+This is possible, though we do not think it would add much value to the discussion.
+However, the data and code to plot these values is freely available if readers are curious, or would like to perform a more detailed validation of, e.g., their performance predictions.

 >3.
 In Figure 10 Cp is plotted versus lambda for a stationary case.
 If U is zero how does Cp or even Lambda is defined?